Examination of a Relic

 A relic identified as St. Nicholas, held by the Shrine of All Saints in St. Martha of Bethany Church, Morton Grove, Illinois, USA, has been radiocarbon tested by researchers at Oxford University.
 The priest acquired the bone in Lyon, France.

 Results indicate that the bone is from a person who lived in the 4th century.
 AD 343 is the time given for St. Nicholas' death.The investigation was done by the Oxford Relics Cluster, Keble College Advanced Studies Centre. in Oxford, England.
 Professor Tom Higham and Dr Georges Kazan are the directors of the Cluster.

 Professor Higham said, "Many relics that we study turn out to date to a period somewhat later than the historic attestation would suggest.
 This bone fragment, in contrast, suggests that we could possibly be looking at remains from St. Nicholas himself."

 Most of St. Nicholas' bones were brought to Bari, Italy, in 1057 from Myra, Lycia in Asia Minor.
 Around 500 smaller chips and fragments were taken from there to the Lido of Venice in 1099.

 The bone just tested is a pelvic bone, from the the left pubis.
-Bari has the left ilium, but not the full pelvis.
+Bari has the left ilium (the upper part of the bone), but not the full pelvis.
 Venice also has fragments of pelvic bones.
-This newly tested bone is believed to very possibly belong to the same skeleton as the Bari and Venice bones.
+This newly tested bone, from the lower part of the bone, is believed to very possibly belong to the same skeleton as the Bari and Venice bones.